sahil-ahlawat/laravel-test/README.md

 2: Laravel 5.8 (Passport, Auth, Middleware)

+3: GIT -> I have Created a public repo for this project with detailed readme file with instillation steps

 This Application has two parts.
 Web and REST API.

 Web Authentication using  Laravel's built in Auth system.
 Web routes are protected by Auth:web middleware.